elShambler/beingMas_blog/content/post/SteepestRacePA.md

 The distance category for the race should be obvious, that's where you know the distance you're signing up for... roughly.
-In reality you're the Eastern States, it may depend on how lost you get, whereas the Rothrock Challenge, it might be an extra challenge.

-For the most part, the quoted distance is what was obtained.
+For the most part, the reported distance is what was ran.
+The data used here was the GPS recorded distance.
+I compiled different racer's data, and averaged them together.
+I tried to ensure the GPS route followed the plotted course for the race, although this was more of a rough estimate.
+I also tried to make sure the distance made sense and that the runners finished the course.

-All races cannot guarantee you'll run the exact amount, and it may depend on the course you take.
+All races cannot guarantee you'll run the exact amount that was initially advertised though, and it may depend on the course you take (i.e. getting lost).
 The one interesting result was the Laurel Highlands coming in about 3 miles short.
 I haven't run the race, so I'm not sure where the discrepancy would come in.
 Potentially, the uphill + downhill gains could make up the 3 miles.

 ##### Elevation
-This was the main data that I used for my thoughts here.
+Elevation was the main data that I used for my thoughts here.
 Elevation is a tricky thing.
-I won't go into the details, but [Jeff Friedl](http://regex.info/blog/2015-05-09/2568) blogged about how Strava may inflate their elevation numbers.
-It's very difficult to tell, and quite honestly, I used Strava for 95% of what I did here, so at least they're all consistently inflated (hopefully).
+I won't go into the details, but [Jeff Friedl](http://regex.info/blog/2015-05-09/2568) blogged about how Strava may inflate/overestimate their elevation numbers.
+It's very difficult to tell, and quite honestly, I used Strava for 95% of my data, so at least they're all consistently inflated (hopefully).

 I, again, used the same method of just pulling different